design · 31 Aug 2022

 The next step is to turn the wireframe into a working prototype.
 First, you need to build the app screens based on your wireframe and then add UI elements like buttons and text fields.
 Once you've finalized the look of your app, add animations and interactions.

-Don't spend too much time perfecting the prototype.
-Remember that your main goal is to create a “good enough” version that you can test rapidly.
+Don't sit on your prototype for too long.
+Remember that your main goal is to create a good enough version that you can test rapidly.

 6. Testing your prototype

-Testing your prototype allows you to find all the weak spots and iterate on the design before the launch and deliver a successful product that users will love.
-Ask as many people as you can to use it to get the most diverse feedback possible.
-However, the most important group to test the prototype with are the end-users of your app.
+Testing your prototype allows you to find all the weak spots and iterate on the design before the launch.
+Cast your nets wide and ask as many people as you can to get the most diverse feedback possible.
+However, the most important group to test the prototype with is the end-users of your app.

 There are many ways to collect feedback, from conducting surveys to screen recordings of your app while a tester uses it.
 Once you’ve gotten valuable feedback, refine your prototype to handle pain points and issues with your app.